-Fee: The City may levy an annual fee to offset costs associated with implementation and monitoring of the Agreement.
-Such fee shall be included in the City's Master Fee Schedule.
+Fee: The City does levy an annual fee to offset costs associated with implementation and monitoring of the Agreement.
+The fee is included in the City's Master Fee Schedule and is subject to change.

 2. Required Number and Type of Units